Written by

 •

-There are lots of questions that come up when comparing the merits of showers and baths, some of which are more contentious than others.
-While there is no right or wrong answer in the overall scheme of things, there are some specific facts that can be highlighted which can give you a better idea of what the key differences are as well as the strengths and benefits of both.
+There are a lot of talking points to address when comparing the merits of showers and baths, some of which are more contentious than others.
+While there is no right or wrong answer in the overall scheme of things, there are some specific facts that can be highlighted, which can give you a better idea of what the key differences are as well as the strengths and benefits of both.

 Before anything else, it's best to first establish how a bath and shower differ from one another at a fundamental level.